metno/weatherapi-docs/doc/GettingStarted.md

 This might work, or you may get a 403 Forbidden response instead.
 This is because you haven't read the
 [Terms of Service](./TermsOfService) as mentioned above, and forgot to identify yourself.
-This is done by sending contact information in the `User-Agent` request header.
+This is done by sending some form of contact information in the `User-Agent` request header, e.g. your company website or an email address.
 In curl this is pretty easy to do:

-    $ curl -A "MyTestApp/0.1" -s 'https://api.met.no/weatherapi/locationforecast/2.0/compact?lat=51.5&lon=0'|json_pp
+    $ curl -A "MyTestApp/0.1 support@example.com" -s 'https://api.met.no/weatherapi/locationforecast/2.0/compact?lat=51.5&lon=0'|json_pp
     {
        "properties" : {
           "meta" : {